emailjs/emailjs-mime-codec/README.md

 For example:

-    mimefuncs.mimeWordEncode('See on õhin test', 'Q');
+    mimecodec.mimeWordEncode('See on õhin test', 'Q');

 Becomes with UTF-8 and Quoted-printable encoding